JamesTLiu/whisperGUI/README.md

 * Restart your computer.
 Sometimes the torch detects the GPU as unavailable for some reason.

 ## Credits
+This GUI would not be possible without openai whisper.
+Read more about it at https://openai.com/blog/whisper/.

 Icon - <a href="https://www.flaticon.com/free-icons/text-to-speech" title="text to speech icons">Text to speech icons created by Freepik - Flaticon</a>